Thursday, March 11, 2010 Michelin Tires

 Question:

-When replacing only two tires on your vehicle, would you put the new tires on the front or the rear?
+When replacing only two tires, should you put the new tires on the front or rear?

 1. Front of the vehicle